Skip to content Skip to footer navigation

 What to consider before you repair an old appliance

-While tossing that temperamental toaster that cost less than $20 is a no brainer, major repairs to a large appliance that might be nearing or at the end of its expected life take a bit more thought.
-Think about:
+While tossing out that temperamental toaster that cost less than $20 is a no-brainer, major repairs to a large appliance that might be nearing or at the end of its expected life take a bit more thought.
+Here are some things to consider.

 • How long will the repair last?
 If it's only a year or two, you may be throwing good money after bad.